sgrieve/GEG6230/week_5/inkscape_practical/inkscape_practical.md

 Now we have the data we want to display, we can start to think about how to visualise it as a map.
 We want to show where water is likely to accumulate across the landscape.

-Now we can create our map layout by clicking on the `` button

-IMAGE OF THE BUTTON

 To add our map data to the layout, click on `Insert` and then select `New Layout`:

 ![new layout](../../img/layout.png) <!-- .element width="80%" -->